ouroborus/dds_loader/README.md

 **Note**
 This is a simple script that was part of a pipeline tool.
-The only purpose was to extract metadata/data from dds textures and assemble them in an engine specific format.
+The only purpose was to extract metadata/data from dds textures for assembly into an engine specific format.

 # dds_loader
-Python 3.5 DDS Loader
+Python 3.5+ DDS loader module

-Minimal Python DDS Loader aimed at offline tools.
+Minimal DDS loader Python module aimed at offline tools.

 Textures need to be :
 - Squared power of two